yumimobi/YumiMediationSDKDemo-Android/SDK Changelog/Android SDK Changelog.md

 ###  Android & Android_UnitySDK Changelog

 #### V 3.4.0

-If you use the Unity plugin to access the SDK 3.4.0 version, please delete the previous version first.
+If you use the Unity plugin to access the SDK 3.4.0 version, please remove the previous version and re-access according to the latest document.

-1.Baidu SDK updated to5.8, add advertising form of reward video
+1.Baidu SDK updated to 5.8, add advertising form of reward video

-2.ZPLAYAds SDK updated to5.8
+2.ZPLAYAds SDK updated to 5.8

-3.GDT SDK updated 4.20.580, add advertising form of reward video
+3.GDT SDK updated 4.20.580, add advertising form of reward video and achieve self-rendering function in interstital & native

+4.vungle supports multi-configuration (interstitial & video)

-4.Support facebook header bidding function, support advertising forms of banner, interstitial and reward video
+5.Support facebook header bidding function, support advertising forms of banner, interstitial and reward video

-5.GDT achieve self-rendering function in interstital & video

 6.Applovin supports banner parameters configuration in server

-7.Update Inmobi Video Request Failure Logic

-8.Update request and usage logic of banner, interstital and video configuration
+7.Update request and usage logic of banner, interstital and video configuration

-9.Video adds a new reporting node
+8.Video adds a new reporting node

-10.Fix known issues
+9.Fix known issues

 #### V 3.3.9